dotnet/runtimelab/designs/SpanMarshallers.md

 #### Possible extension to the above model: Optimized support for sequential collections of blittable types

 If both the managed and native representation of a collection is sequential and the contents are blittable, additional optimizations, such as optimized block copying, can be emitted. however the above design does not support the necessary APIs to enable these optimizations.
 This section proposes that the following members be added to the design above.
-A `IsSequentialCollection` boolean property should be added to the `GenericCollectionMarshaller` attribute to specify that the collection is sequential in both managed and native representations.
+An `IsContiguousCollection` boolean property should be added to the `GenericCollectionMarshaller` attribute to specify that the collection is sequential in both managed and native representations.
 Then an additional method should be added to the generic collection model:

 ```csharp
 public ref TCollectionElement GetOffsetForManagedValueAtIndex(int index);
 ```

-This function would be required when `IsSequentialCollection` is `true` and would replace the `Get/SetManagedValueAtIndex` methods.
+This function would be required when `IsContiguousCollection` is `true` and would replace the `Get/SetManagedValueAtIndex` methods.
 When the elements of the collection are blittable, the marshaller will emit a block copy of the range `MemoryMarshal.CreateSpan(GetOffsetForManagedValueAtIndex(0), Count)` to the destination `MemoryMarshal.CreateSpan(MemoryMarshal.Cast<byte, TCollectionElement>(GetOffsetForNativeValueAtIndex(0), Count))`.

 When `TCollectionElement` is not blittable, the marshaller will iterate from `0..Count-1` and marshal the elements individually, as specified in the process above when the `Get/SetManagedValueAtIndex` methods are present.